Formalizing Stack Safety as a Security Property: Framework and Assumptions

-\paragraph*{Machine Model} We assume a conventional ISA (e.g. RISC-V, x86-64, etc.), with registers including a program counter and stack pointer.
-We make no particular assumptions about the provenance of the machine code; in particular, we do not assume the use of any particular compiler.
-The machine may possibly be enhanced with enforcement mechanisms such as hardware tags~\cite{pump_hasp2014,Gollapudi+23} or capabilities~\cite{Woodruff+14}.
-If so, we assume that the behavior of these mechanisms is incorporated into the basic step semantics of the machine, but we keep the enforcement state unchanged when constructing variant states.
-Failstop behavior by enforcement mechanisms is modeled as stepping to the same state (and thus silently diverging.)
+\paragraph*{Machine Model} We assume a conventional ISA (e.g., RISC-V, x86-64, etc.), with registers including a program counter and stack pointer.
+We make no particular assumptions about the provenance of the machine code; in particular, we do not assume any particular compiler.
+If the machine is enhanced with enforcement mechanisms such as hardware tags~\cite{pump_hasp2014,Gollapudi+23} or capabilities~\cite{Woodruff+14}, we assume that the behavior of these mechanisms is incorporated into the basic step semantics of the machine, with a notion of ``compatible'' states that share security behavior that may be defined based on the enforcement mechanism.
+Failstop behavior by enforcement mechanisms is modeled as stepping to the same state (and thus silently diverging).

-\paragraph*{Security Semantics and Property Structure} A security semantics extends a machine with additional context about the identities of current and pending functions (which act as security principals) and about the registers and memory they require to be secure.
-This added context is purely notional; it does not affect the behavior of the real machine.
+\paragraph*{Security Semantics} A security semantics extends the core machine model with additional context about the identities of current and pending functions (which act as security principals) and about their security requirements on registers and memory.
+This added context is purely notional; it does not affect the behavior of the core machine.
 The security context evolves dynamically through the execution of security-relevant operations, which include calls, returns, and frame manipulation.
-Our security properties are phrased in terms of this context, often as predicates on future states (``when control returns to the current function...'') or as relations on traces of future execution (hyper-properties).
+Our security properties are phrased in terms of this context, often as predicates on future states (``when control returns to the current function, X must hold...'') or as relations on traces of future execution (hyper-properties).

 Security-relevant operations abstract over the implementation details of the actions they take.
-In this paper, each operation corresponds to a single underlying machine instruction.
-One instruction may perform multiple operations.
-We assume that a compiler or other trusted source has provided labels to disambiguate instructions that have multiple purposes.
+Since the same machine instruction may be used by compilers for different purposes, we assume that the compiler or another trusted source has provided labels to identify the security-relevant purpose of each instruction, if any.
 For instance, in the tagged RISC-V architecture that we use in our examples and tests, calls and returns are conventionally performed using the {\tt jal} (``jump-and-link'') and {\tt jalr} (``jump-and-link-register'') instructions, but these instructions might also be used for other things.